markgossa/TerraformPowerShell/README.md

-# TerraformPowerShell
+# Terraform PowerShell
-Run PowerShell from Terraform to either run a configuration or collect data for use by Terraform
+Run PowerShell from Terraform to either run a configuration.

+## Examples
+There are three examples:

+* Run PowerShell script always
+* Run PowerShell script first time only
+* Run PowerShell script on trigger